 For detailed information on writing style sheets to handle other document types, refer to the sample style sheets that come in the SOAP packages.
-For more information on style sheets see "Defining Policies by Using XSLT Style Sheets" in the Understanding Policies for Identity Manager 4.0.2.
+For more information on style sheets see "Defining Policies by Using XSLT Style Sheets" in the NetlQ Identity Manager Understanding Policies Guide.

-5.5 Managing Operation Data
+5.5 Managing Driver Operation Data

-The driver shim applies special handling to Subscriber commands based on the <operation-data> element.
-On the Subscriber channel, the <operation-data> element can be added to a command for two purposes:
+The driver shim applies special handling to Subscriber commands based on the <driveroperation-data> element.
+On the Subscriber channel, the <driver-operation-data> element can be added to a command for two purposes:

 - Specify XML data that you want included with the command result.
-In this way you can match commands with the responses they generate, which is useful for creating associations. - Override default Subscriber options on a per-command basis.
+In this way, you can match commands with the responses they generate, which is useful for creating associations. - Override default Subscriber options on a per-command basis.

-As discussed in Section 1.1.3, "Understanding Operation Data," on page 11, the <operation-data> element is added to the command from one of the Subscriber channel policies.
-The driver shim removes the operation data from the command before it is sent to the application, and restores the <operation-data> element (and all child elements) to the resulting response.
-If needed, rules and style sheets can then access the operation-data element on the result.
+As discussed in Understanding Driver Operation Data, the <driver-operation-data> element is added to the command from one of the Subscriber channel policies.
+The driver shim removes the operation data from the command before it is sent to the application, and restores the <driver-operation-data> element (and all child elements) to the resulting response.